bm2yogi/flaco/_posts/2025-09-11-gracefaithworks.md

 > they should repent and turn to God and demonstrate their repentance by their deeds. - Acts 26:20 NIV

 ### Salvation by Grace Through Faith
-In Paul's letter to the Ephesian church, we're taught that our salvation comes to us as a result of God's grace and not works.
-We receive this salvation through faith, but it is only because God's grace makes it possible.
-Without God's grace would our faith have any effect?
 > 8 For it is by grace you have been saved, through faith--and this is not from yourselves, it is the gift of God-- 9
 > not by works, so that no one can boast. - Ephesians 2:8-9 NIV